anexpia/BufferEncoder/README.md

 # Features

 * Very optimized and space-efficient
-* Supports mixed tables and cyclic tables
+* Supports any type of table (array, dictionary, mixed), cyclic tables, and any value for keys in dictionaries
 * Supports encoding every datatype that you'd realistically put in a table
-* Can encode non-encodeable values into 2 bytes if registered beforehand
+* Can encode non-encodeable values into 2 bytes if registered beforehand using **encoder.enums.register()**
+* Deduplicates repeated tables, strings, numbers, vectors, and enumitems
 * Has simple encryption that relies on psuedo-random number generation
-* Fully typed and functions have descriptions.
+* Fully typed

 List of all datatypes that can be encoded are in [this module](https://github.com/anexpia/BufferEncoder/blob/main/src/init.luau)